Australia: Risk Assessment

 - Dynamic demographics

-- Geographic characteristics that favor tourism
+- Geographic features that favour tourism

-- Vulnerability to the commodities cycle
+- Vulnerable to commodities cycle and Chinese demand

-- Shortage of skilled labor
+- Shortage of skilled labour

-- High exposure to natural hazards
+- Highly exposed to natural hazards